intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 ### Administrator Tasks

-1. The Nauta user create command sets up a namespace and associated roles for the named user on the cluster.
+1. The Nauta `user create` command sets up a namespace and associated roles for the named user on the cluster.
 It sets up home directories, named after the username, on the input and output network shares with file-system level access privileges.
-To create a user:
+To create a user, execute the following command:

    `nctl user create <username>`

 2. This command also creates a configuration file named: '<username>.config' and places this file in the user's home directory.
-To verify that your new user has been created:
+To verify that your new user has been created, execute the following command:

    `nctl user list`